Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 Straining and Storage

 Once the 30 minutes has elapsed, set up a cheesecloth over a strainer.
-If you want to keep the whey to use in other recipes (e.g. baking), place the strainer over a very large bowl.
+To to keep the whey to use in other recipes (e.g. baking), place the strainer over a very large bowl.
 Otherwise, drain over the sink.

-Scoop the curds slowly into the cheesecloth so it doesn’t fold over itself or overflow, and eventually pour the remainder through the cheesecloth.
+Scoop the curds slowly into the cheesecloth so it doesn’t fold over itself or overflow.
+Pour the remainder through the cheesecloth.
 Go slowly so you don’t spill.

 Let the cheese continue to strain and drip for 15-30 minutes depending on how firm you’d like the cheese.
 When using it for lasagna I like to keep a bit more of the whey.
 You can even let it continue to strain in the fridge for an hour or two if you’d like firm ricotta.

-Once done straining, remove the ricotta to a storage container.
+Once done straining, remove the homemade ricotta to a storage container.
 Turn the cheesecloth inside out and shake gently to remove the remaining curds.
-If you have a reusable cheesecloth, quickly rinse it in the sink to remove the remaining curds before setting it to dry over the spout.
+If you have a reusable cheesecloth, quickly rinse it in the sink after using before hanging to dry to make it easier to clean.

 Enjoy!